bigchaindb/bigchaindb/docs/source/introduction.md

 # Introduction

 BigchainDB is a scalable blockchain database.
+That is, it's a "big data" database with some blockchain characteristics, including decentralization, immutability and native support for assets.

-You can read about its motivations, goals and high-level architecture in the [BigchainDB whitepaper](https://www.bigchaindb.com/whitepaper/).
+You can read about the motivations, goals and high-level architecture in the [BigchainDB whitepaper](https://www.bigchaindb.com/whitepaper/).

 ## Who this Documentation for?